How will coronavirus affect people with pancreatic cancer?

 People who are extremely vulnerable and at very high risk of severe illness from coronavirus were advised by the NHS to shield during the height of the coronavirus pandemic.
 This includes people with cancer who are having chemotherapy.
 People who have recently finished chemotherapy may also be at high risk of severe illness from coronavirus.
 It also includes people having immunotherapy.

-You are still at higher risk of getting very ill if you get coronavirus.
-So it is very important that you follow the social distancing guidance and any local restrictions very carefully.
+Shielding has now been stopped across the UK.
+But you are still at higher risk of getting very ill if you get coronavirus.
+So it is very important that you follow the guidance very carefully.